mdrisco4/National-Parks/README.md

 Once you have it working with the static data, get it working with the [National Parks API](https://www.nps.gov/subjects/developer/index.htm).

-You should only need to add an AJAX request that sets the API response data to state.
+You should only need to add an Fetch request that sets the API response data to state.

 ### Part III [Make it look like the mock](https://drive.google.com/file/d/1DJS8ysB1N9Kp89_V_loagQiFNU_4jZoN/view?usp=sharing)